TheIconfactory/Tapestry/Documentation/GettingStarted.md

 ### Stylish Items

-We’ve design the `Item` to be flexible and usable for many different needs.
+We’ve designed the `Item` to be flexible and usable for many different needs.

 One of the first things you’ll need to consider is whether you want an “article” or “post” presentation.
 The article style, which is the default, places the emphasis on the source and title of the content.
 The post style places the emphasis on the creator of the content.

 Information feeds, such as RSS, benefit from the article style.
 Social network feeds, such as Mastodon, benefit from the post style.

 ![A comparison of post and article styles with callouts for properties](images/6-TimelineItems.jpg)

-The style is defined in `plugin-config.json`: add an `item_style` property with a `post` or `article` value.
+The style is defined in `plugin-config.json` with an `item_style` property and a `post` or `article` value.

 ```json
 {